OpenDSA/OpenDSA/RST/en/Design/IntroOO.rst

 A program describing a car might perform basic tasks: steer, speed up, slow down, but also needs to store information about the car: current speed, direction, cruise control setting, etc.

 If you wrote your car driving program in a procedural language, you would likely require different functions to control each of the car behaviors.
 You might create functions for ``turnCarOn()``, ``turnCarOff()``, ``accelerate()``, ``steer()``, and others.
 You would also need variables to store the current state of the car.
 Although it's perfectly valid to construct such a car in a procedural language, these functions and variables we have created only exist as a whole entity, a *car* in the mind of the programmer who created it.
-The idea that individual units within a program each have a specific role or responsibility is called :term:`cohesion` and is difficult achieve in procedural programs.
+The idea that individual units within a program each have a specific role or responsibility is called :term:`cohesion` and is difficult to achieve in procedural programs.

 For very large programs, which might contain hundreds or even thousands of entities, lack of cohesion can introduce errors, make programs more difficult to understand and maintain, and complicate the development of very large programs.